TonicAI/textual/docs/source/redact/redacting_json.rst

     response = helper.redact(data, lambda x: x["conversation"]["transcript"], lambda x: x["content"], lambda content: ner.redact(content))

-This yields the following redaction result below.
-Each piece of speech from the conversation is stored in its own element in the resulting array.
-The order of text in the response matches the order of text in the original conversation.
+This produces the following redaction result.
+In the resulting array, each piece of speech from the conversation is stored in its own element.
+The order of the text in the response matches the order of text in the original conversation.

 .. literalinclude:: json_conversation_response.json
   :language: JSON